buchananja/buchananja/README.md

 # Welcome to my GitHub portfolio!

-I'm an analyst at the University of Aberdeen, interested in data science and software engineering
+I'm an analyst at the University of Aberdeen who's interested in data science and software engineering

 ```RGU Access to Computing // University of Aberdeen MSci Biological Sciences```